 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Company is exposed to currency risk as a significant volume of its sales transactions are denominated in U.S. dollars.
+The Company is exposed to currency risk as a few of its sales transactions are denominated in U.S. dollars.
 Unfavourable changes in the foreign exchange rate may impact earnings and accounts receivable.

-Foreign exchange loss on monetary assets and liabilities in the amount of \$2,686 (2019 - \$5,019) are included in the determination of earnings.
+Foreign exchange loss on monetary assets and liabilities in the amount of \$4,579 (2023 - gain of \$2,655) are included in the determination of earnings.

-At year end, the Company had the following amounts denominated in foreign currencies: Accounts receivable \$ 62,348 U.S.
+At year end, the Company had the following amount denominated in foreign currencies.